mazerab/reality-capture-backend-app/README.md

 AWS lambda backend app for the Autodesk Forge Reality Capture [mobile app](https://github.com/mazerab/reality-capture-mobile-app).

+## Introduction

+This server app calls the Forge Reality Capture API to process images found on your smartphones and generate an OBJ file.
+An OBJ file is an open geometry definition file format that represents 3D geometry alone.

+The flow is simple:

+The mobile app lets users select image files from the camera roll and upload them to a S3 bucket.

+1. The server app logs into Forge using 2-legged oAuth flow
+1. The server app creates a new photoscene.
+The API documentation is found [here](https://developer.autodesk.com/en/docs/reality-capture/v1/reference/http/photoscene-POST/)
+1. The images are added to the photoscene using the images' S3 URLs.
+The API documentation can be accessed [here](https://developer.autodesk.com/en/docs/reality-capture/v1/reference/http/file-POST/)
+1. The photoscene is sent for processing.
+Refer to API documentation [here](https://developer.autodesk.com/en/docs/reality-capture/v1/reference/http/photoscene-:photosceneid-POST/)
+1. When the processing is complete, the callback URL is hit and a photoscene link is returned

 ## Getting Started

 Before you start, make sure you read [Serverless Code with Amazons AWS and Claudia](https://vincetocco.com/serverless-code/) to learn more about the setup.